 As rights professionals ourselves, we have witnessed the frustration experienced by rights people every day, having to work around systems to try and juggle a complex workload, re-keying data in 5 different places and seeing their vision for growth thwarted because they simply don’t have enough time in a day to do it all.

 We felt sure there must be a better way.
 So, we spoke to our friends at Ribbonfish, the publishing technology experts and together we have created RightsZone.

 RightsZone is built on one of the most popular cloud platforms in the world, Salesforce.
 It has been designed by rights people with the needs of rights people central to every development decision we make.
 It is a comprehensive rights database alongside a suite of workflow tools, that streamline processes and significantly reduce time spent on admin tasks.

 We have developed features that ease a lot of the pain points typically experienced by rights teams, such as contract generation, book fair planning and follow-up, statement tracking and payment management; as well as features that support growth and development including dashboards, reporting, communication and collaboration tools.
-Over all we feel that in RightsZone we have created the rights system that hard-working rights professionals deserve.
-A modern, intuitive and flexible system that will support rights professionals to innovate and grow their licensing businesses.
+Overall we feel that in RightsZone we have created the rights system that hard-working rights professionals deserve: a modern, intuitive and flexible system that will them to innovate and grow their licensing businesses.